libfor/wire-go/README.md

 # How does it work?
 Wire Containers are a collection of structs, interfaces and functions.
 When you ask it to "Patch" your function, it will go through it's collection and try to pre-populate each of your arguments.
 Any that it can't pre-populate, it leaves alone.

 In our GetTodos example, we create a wire container holding a function NewTodoStore and a function NewLogger.
-The container was able t execute NewLogger to get a Logger, which it used to satisfy the Logger argument in GetTodos.
+The container was able to execute NewLogger to get a Logger, which it used to satisfy the Logger argument in GetTodos.

 The same goes for satisfying the TodoStore argument, with one exception - NewTodoStore actually looks like this: `func NewTodoStore(l Logger) TodoStore`, so the container used the same Logger it had previously acquired.